ktafakkori/feloopy/documentation/Syntax.md

         * Required.

-* **Constraint definition**
+## **Constraint definition**

     * `model_object.con(expression, label=None)`

-        * Used to add a constraint (an equality or inequality) to logically limit the target, representor or learner models for making feasible decisions, to the `model_object`.
+        * Used to add a constraint (equality or inequality) to logically limit the target, representor, or learner models for making feasible decisions, to the `model_object`.

         * Arguments:
             * _expression_
                 * What it the mathematical expression of this constraint?
-                * Answer= A required mathematical experession.
+                * Answer= A required mathematical expression.
                     * Examples for exact optimization algorithms: `2*x+y <= 10`, `2*x+y |l| 10`, `2*x+y >= 10`, `2*x+y |g| 10`, `2*x+y == 10`, or `2*x+y |e| 10` etc.
                     * Examples for heuristic optimization algorithms: `2*x+y |ll| 10` or `2*x+y |gg| 10`.
                 * Required.